 It’s no secret that successful budgeting is key to managing your money.
-But when it comes to the best budgeting apps in Canada, it’s not “one-size fits all.”
-A budget can help curb overspending, save for the future, and more importantly, helps you sleep soundly at night.
-We can’t all be Excel wizards, but signing up for a best budget app, you’ve got a financial manager at your fingertips – literally.
+But when it comes to the best budgeting apps in Canada, it’s not “one-size-fits-all.”
+A budget can help curb overspending, save for the future, and, more importantly, help you sleep soundly at night.
+We can’t all be Excel wizards, but by signing up for the best budget app, you’ve got a financial manager at your fingertips – literally.

 Best Budget App Overall: You Need a Budget

-If you are serious about tracking your money and living within your budget, YNAB (You Need A Budget) is the app for you.
-It’s incredibly comprehensive: helping you to balance your income and expenses, but also to prioritize short, medium and long-term financial goals.
+If you are serious about tracking your money and living within your budget, You Need A Budget (YNAB) is the app for you.
+It’s incredibly comprehensive: helping you balance your income and expenses and prioritize short, medium, and long-term financial goals.

 YNAB gives users an option to sync the app directly to their bank accounts or manually enter transactions.
 The app will budget the money you actually have in your account.
 Each dollar is then given “a job,” whether that’s covering your rent, paying your Netflix account, or saving for a dream vacation.
 The end goal is to help you break the “paycheck-to-paycheck cycle” and gain control over your spending.
 YNAB also offers online tutorials, such as mastering your credit cards.

-According to YNAB, new budgeters save on average $600 by month two and more than $6,000 their first year.
-You can also try YNAB free for a month.
+According to YNAB, new budgeters save on average $600 in their first two months and more than $6,000 their first year.
+You can also try YNAB free for 34 days.
 The app can be easily downloaded to your iPhone, Android, iPad, and Apple Watch – so you have no excuse not to keep track of your spending.

 Best Free Budget App: PocketGuard

-To synch to your bank account, you’ll need a paid version of the app, which costs US$4.99 per month or US$28.99 annually.
+You’ll need a paid version of the app to synch to your bank account, which costs US$4.99 per month or US$28.99 annually.
 The paid version lets you share your account with others.

 Best Budget App for Android: Spendee

 The app is available on both iOS and Android.
-While the app is free of charge, Mylo does charge a flat fee of $3, which covers the cost of their portfolio manager.
+While the app is free, Moka charges a flat fee of $3, which covers the cost of its portfolio manager.

-When it comes to budgeting apps, Mint is the OG.
-This free app links to your bank accounts, savings accounts, loans, and investments for an extremely thorough overview of your finances.
-Mint will help design a budget you’re more likely to stick to by calculating your average spend in various categories.
-Track your bills in one place, then receive bill alerts to your phone or email.
+Track your bills in one place, then receive alerts to your phone or email.
 Mint will notify you if your funds are low or of any suspicious activity.
 The app also comes with a free credit score.
 Mint is free to download and available on iOS and Android.